 Due to the security risks of public Wi-Fi, companies are beginning to ban employees from using free hotspots.
 Without a security solution such as a VPN (virtual private network), it’s up to workers to take precautions before they use a hotspot.
 Here are some tips to try to minimize the security risks of logging on to unsecured public Wi-Fi networks:

 - Use a VPN to ensure that all data transmitted during your online sessions is encrypted.
-Norton WiFi Privacy is a VPN app that automatically turns on when it detects a public Wi-Fi network, protecting your information by encrypting it and making your public connections private.
-Learn more about Norton WiFi Privacy here.
+Norton Secure VPN is a VPN app that automatically turns on when it detects a public Wi-Fi network, protecting your information by encrypting it and making your public connections private.
+Learn more about Norton Secure VPN here.

 - Select password-protected public Wi-Fi hotspots, even if this means you may need to buy a cup of coffee in order to get the password at a cafe.